 - Explain to the group that this reflection is going to focus on positive parenting, particularly men's involvement in childcare or positive fatherhood.
 We are discussing 'positive' parenthood because we know that sometimes children are abused or don't grow up in a healthy environment at home.
-They are not treated as the precious gift they are.
-Therefore, they grow up believing they are not important or have no value.
-It is not true that children are not important and have no value, and as parents we have the God-given responsibility to ensure our children know that they are loved and valued and have worth to their parents and to their creator, God. - Explain to the participants that evidence shows that, if children know they are valued and loved by their parents, they are less vulnerable to abuse and to developing behaviours that are harmful to themselves and others. - Interpret and read the following passages to the group then follow up with a series of questions. - While the men in the group are reflecting together, have the women gather in groups of two as well.
+However, it is important for children to feel that they are precious gifts.
+They should grow up believing they are important and have value.
+As parents we have the God-given responsibility to ensure our children know that they are loved and valued and have worth to their parents and to their creator, God. - Explain to the participants that evidence shows that, if children know they are valued and loved by their parents, they are less vulnerable to abuse and to developing behaviours that are harmful to themselves and others. - Separate men and women so that for this next discussion, men reflect in pairs and women reflect in pairs.
+Explain that you will read some statements to allow the men to reflect on being a husband and father.
 When the statements are being read aloud, suggest that the women reflect on whether the statements resonate with them, whether they are familiar and have been felt.

 - Read: 'We will do one of the hardest things for anyone to do: look into the mirror and examine ourselves and how we all have been as husbands and fathers.
 The goal is to be able to think about our own behaviours, why we act the way we do and how we ourselves can together redefine how we should behave as husbands and fathers.
 As always, we are not here to judge each other.
 First, let's reflect on our own childhoods.
 Think back to your own father or father figure from when you were young.' - Ask: 'If possible, I would love for some volunteers to share a few memories of a time your father treated your mother nicely.
-Also share a memory of a time when your father treated you nicely.' - Follow-up questions for participants: - What is unique about these memories? - Are these memories the way your father or father figure always acted? - How would you describe the way your father typically treated your mother and you/your siblings? - Today is a new time; a time of renewal.
+Also share a memory of a time when your father treated you nicely.' - Pose the following questions to participants: - What is unique about these memories? - Are these memories the way your father or father figure always acted? - O How would you describe the way your father typically treated your mother and you/your siblings? - Today is a new time; a time of renewal.
 What is one thing you have decided to do in your life as a husband or father based on what you saw growing up? - 'Now let's think about what kind of father and husband you are.
 Please join up in pairs with another father/husband next to you.
 As I read through the statements, you can both decide if you agree or disagree with the statement.
 If there is something too personal, you can choose not to share it.'